mknxdev/vue-ctx-injector/README.md

 This is the preferred method to use this package, as it is the simpliest way to use it.

-Simply importing and instanciating it starts the DOM parsing process:
+Simply importing and instanciating it starts the DOM parsing process.

 ```js
 import Vue from 'vue'